apache/phoenix-site/site/source/src/site/markdown/update_statistics.md

 Statistics are also automatically collected during major compactions and region splits so manually running this command may not be necessary.

-In 4.12, we have added a new configuration <code>phoenix.use.stats.parallelization</code>
-which controls whether statistical information on the data should be used to drive query parallelization (as described below).
-The default value of the configuration is true.

 ##Parallelization
 Phoenix breaks up queries into multiple scans and runs them in parallel to reduce latency.